Mastering the Best Apple Pie

 My Favorite Mix

 I personally love a pie filling that is more on the tart side with a strong apple flavor.
-My favorite combination is Granny Smith, Honeycrisp, and McIntosh.
-Granny Smith and Honeycrisp hold their shape well and are both tart, though the Honeycrisps balance out the Grannys tartness a bit.
-And McIntosh brings the most incredibly intense apple flavor with hints of cider.
-It also gets much softer than the other two and adds a texture contrast that I enjoy.
+My favorite combination is Granny Smith and Honeycrisp.
+Granny Smith and Honeycrisp hold their shape well and are both tart although, Honeycrisp balances out the tartness of Granny Smith.

 The Best Apple Pie Filling

-Once you have chosen your apples based on your preferences for sweet, tart, firm, and tender, it is time to combine them with your other apple pie filling ingredients.
+Once you have chosen your apples, it is time to combine them with your other filling ingredients.
 Again, creating your very best apple pie depends greatly on your preferences.
 I love a stronger molasses flavor with my apples so I always opt to use dark brown sugar.
-But if you prefer a more subtle molasses flavor, you can stick with light brown sugar.
+But if you prefer a more subtle molasses flavor, you can stick with light brown sugar or none at all and use granulated sugar.

-In my opinion, the only must have spice in apple pie is cinnamon.
+In my opinion, the only must-have spice in apple pie is cinnamon.
 The rest of the spices are up to you!
-My favorite combination is cinnamon and cardamom!
-I add just about 1/8 tsp cardamom to my filling and it is such a wonderful compliment to the cinnamon and gives it a really nice depth of flavor.
+My favorite combination is cinnamon, nutmeg, and ginger.
+I also sometimes like to throw in a dash of cardamom.
+It is such a wonderful compliment to the cinnamon and gives a really nice depth of flavor.

 One of the dreaded challenges of making apple pie, or any double crust pie, is how to prevent the filling from shrinking so much that there is a large gap between the crust and the filling once baked.